omines/akismet/README.md

 ```
 Read [their blog post](https://akismet.com/blog/theres-a-ninja-in-your-akismet/) on the 'should discard' feature.

+### Asynchronous invocation

+When using `symfony/http-client` as the HTTP client implementation all calls are asynchronous out of the box.
+As such,
+in the example above, the call to `Akismet::check` is **not** blocking further execution.
+This allows you to improve
+your site performance by continuing to do other tasks in parallel, such as preparing notification emails and such.

+Execution will block when you call any informational methods on the response, in this case the `isSpam` method call.

 ### Submitting confirmed ham and spam

 As mentioned above, when implementing moderation you can safely serialize the `AkismetMessage` instance submitted